MicrosoftDocs/azure-media-services/media-services/latest/includes/trouble-resource-location-unavailable.md

 <!-- 2201280050000141 -->

-### Problem

-When creating a new Media Services account, the error “LocationNotAvailableForResourceType” appears.
+## When creating a new Media Services account, the error “LocationNotAvailableForResourceType” appears.

 ### Cause